isabella232/Specs-18/Permissions/SimplifiedPermissions.md

  - Testers can view production deployments

 You would need two "Teams" in Octopus to model this currently, which doesn't align with how people would expect it to work.

+Our current C# API for checking permissions is very generic which makes it very flexible but at the same it's relatively easy to use it incorrectly.

+These are the main groups of permission related bugs that we've introduced in the past:

+- Permission checks that don't take into account restrictions.
+E.g. Environments, Tenants.
+- Permission checks for permissions that overlap and thus are confusing.
+E.g. `VariableXXXUnscoped` and `VariableXXXX`.
+- Permission checks for documents that reference other documents that the user doesn't have Read access to.
+- Invalid permission combinations.
+E.g. `XXXXEdit` without `XXXXXView`.
+- Partial data access.
+E.g. User can only view and edit some of the project variables.
+- UI permission checks out of sync with Server permission checks.
+- Permission checks when returned data by passes our domain model.
+E.g. Raw SQL queries that aggregate data.

 # New model